Emmanuelle REUNGOAT

 Completed Projects

-- Project leader for Misha Jr.’s “Territoires d’élection” (2014–2015).
+- Project leader for the Misha Jr. project “Territoires d’élection” (2014–2015).

 - Researcher on the projects “RAGE: Hate Speech and Populist Othering in Europe Through the Lens of Racism, Age, and Gender” and “E-Engagement Against Violence in Europe,” coordinated in France by the University of Paris 8 (2013–2014).